koopjs/koop/packages/featureserver/README.md

   features: Array, // GeoJSON features
   statistics: Object, // pass statistics to an outStatistics request to or else they will be calculated from geojson features passed in
   metadata: {
+    id: number, // The unique layer id.
+If supplied for one layer, you should supply for all layers to avoid multiple layers having the same id.
     name: String, // The name of the layer
     description: String, // The description of the layer
     extent: Array, // valid extent array e.g. [[180,90],[-180,-90]]